Narsinghpur: British period

 After the Battle of Sitabuldi, this area came under the control of British rule in 1817, which was confirmed by an alliance in 1826.
 In this period the area was known as Gadarwara pargana, with Chichli and Gangai.
-The Gond Jagirs were under Marathas, where as Sindhiya had given Barha and Paloha Jagirs to Pindari Sardars, Chitu and Karim Khan.
+The Gond Jagirs were under Marathas, where as Sindhiya had given Barha and Paloha Jagirs to Pindari Sardars, Chitu Khan and Karim Khan.
 In 1818, the British army captured the fort of Chauragarh, and in 1830 the control of this area was given to a committee.
-During British rule, the aministration of this district improved, and in 1836 the area was partitioned and was merged in Hoshangabad district.
+During British rule, the administration of this district improved, and in 1836 the area was partitioned and was merged in Hoshangabad district.
 But after Bundela revolt in 1843, this part was once again reinstated in this district.

 Struggle for independence

 Despite strong British rule, the desire for independence was prevalent among the common people.
 In 1825, Chawarpatha and Tendukheda were given to the British Government.
 In 1857 the police station of Chawarpatha and Tendukheda were captured by revolutionaries under the leadership of Gond Chief Delan Shah of Madanpur.
 With this, the struggle for independence was started.
 But in 1858, Delan Shah was caught and hanged to death.
 Thus in the year British curbed the struggle for independence, and they succeeded in establishing their rule.
+After 1899, Shayam Bihari Nagaria had a big hand in Independence Of Narsinghpur.
+Unfortunately, he died in December 2007.